-We told the press that Judge Edwards has a history of acting like an outlaw judge.
-More important, however, is the fact that the activists deliberately sought to receive Communion as an act of protest.
+"It must also be noted that the activists deliberately sought to receive Communion as an act of protest.
 Such behavior represents a serious abuse of power on the part of the laity that must be resisted.

-"It would be interesting to know," we said, "how Edwards would react if her critics staged an illegal protest in her own chambers and then had a judge dismiss the charges after lecturing her about her judicial incompetence and theological ignorance.
+"It would be interesting to know how Edwards would react if her critics staged an illegal protest in her own chambers and then had a judge dismiss the charges after lecturing her about her judicial incompetence and theological ignorance."